sandwichsudo/react-todo/README.md

 TODO:
 [Work out how to cache database data for offline use.]
-Get routing in and make sign in page and list page.
+-Get routing in and make sign in page and list page.- -Change to redirect rather than popup.-
-Change to redirect rather than popup.
+-Add SASS and make basic layout.-
 Make non user data - a product list that is not editable by users.
 Make a total which is user data, but not editable.
 This can be the total number of items a user has in their list.
 Make admin user type able to see peoples totals.